 With the move from Intel to Apple Silicon, Apple switched from x86-64 to ARM64.
 Since binaries made for x86-64 (Intel Macs) can’t run natively on ARM64 (Apple Silicon), apps need to be updated or the OS needs to do something that allows them to run.
 Small problem: not all apps are updated and the something done at the OS level doesn’t always work well.

-It has been a year since the first Macs with the new processors were released and the situation has improved since those early days.
+It has been a year since the first Macs with the new processors were released and the situation has improved a lot since the early days.
 From the apps I installed myself, 35 are native and 19 are for Intel.
 Of these 19, I expect 8 to go “native” in the next year or two.
 The rest… I’d be surprised if they’re updated to support Apple Silicon.

 The good thing is that Rosetta 2 – the program that runs behind the scenes “translating” x86-64 code to arm64 – does a good job with the apps I use.
-The worst problem I’ve experienced so far was the delay/black screen when starting CS:GO (explained above), but other apps might have more serious issues.
+The worst problem I’ve experienced so far was the delay/black screen when starting CS:GO (explained above).
+Other apps might have more serious issues, but for the apps I use, it hasn’t been a problem.

 After years defending dongles, the touch bar, and the thickness of their devices, they reverted some of the changes (a surprise!) and the result is a computer that works better than previous models.